yangjianfeng1208/edge-ai-libraries/tools/visual-pipeline-and-platform-evaluation-tool/README.md

 **Visualization & Analysis**: View real-time performance metrics on the dashboard to compare configurations and optimize settings.

-## Coming Soon

-**Simple Video Structurization (D-T-C) Pipeline**: A new versatile pipeline supporting various object detection and classification tasks, adaptable to the selected model.
-Stay tuned for updates!

 ## Learn More
 - [System Requirements](docs/user-guide/system-requirements.md)